A Double Machine Learning Approach to Combining Experimental and Observational Data: Falsification Test for External Validity and Conditional Ignorability

+This crossfitting structure ensures that the model used to predict each quantity for a unit is trained on data \textbf{excluding} that unit, thus mitigating overfitting bias.

-\textbf{Stage 2}: Compute the value of the following estimator:
+\textbf{Stage 2}: After obtaining the first-stage estimates for all units via cross fitting, compute the following estimator:

-where:
+where $\Psiithat =$

-The first stage estimates must be computed by fitting a model to a sample that does not contain the unit we are making predictions for.
-The exclusion of this unit avoids overfitting bias in the resulting estimates.
-In the second stage of our procedure, the first-stage estimates for each unit are aggregated into the $\Psiithat$ defined in Equation~\eqref{eq:psihat}, which are then averaged across all units to compute a final estimate of $\theta(t)$.
-The per-unit estimate defined in Equation~\eqref{eq:psihat} is a corrected version of the na\"ive difference in experimental and observational estimates of the response function.
-If the unit is experimental, then its actual observed outcome is used to correct the experimental estimate, while if it belongs to the observational sample, its observed outcome is used to correct its observational estimate.
-These corrections provide a reduction in bias for our estimates that makes them asymptotically efficient.
+In this second stage, we aggregate the per-unit corrected estimates \(\Psiithat\) across all units to produce a final estimate of \(\theta(t)\).
+Each unit’s contribution \(\Psiithat\) is a bias-corrected difference between the observational and experimental response function estimates.
+If a unit belongs to the experimental sample, its observed outcome is used to correct the experimental model estimate; if it belongs to the observational sample, its observed outcome corrects the observational model estimate.
+These corrections are critical for achieving asymptotic efficiency.

-Owing to the specific form of the estimator, and to the cross-fitting procedure at Stage 1 of our algorithm, the asymptotic properties of $\thetahat(t)$ are given in the following theorem: \begin{theorem} Let Assumptions (A1-A6) be satisfied.
-Then:
+Owing to the specific form of the estimator, and to the cross-fitting procedure at Stage 1 of our algorithm, the asymptotic properties of $\thetahat(t)$ are given in the following theorem: \begin{theorem} Under null such that Assumptions (A1-A6) are satisfied, then:

-where: $\sigmasq(t) = \E\left[(\Psiit - \theta(t))^2\right]$ and the expectation is taken over $\Om$. \\In addition, the na\"ive estimator for the variance is consistent with the first-stage estimates used in place of the true nuisance parameters:
+where: $\sigmasq(t) = \E\left[ \phi^2(t) \right] = \E\left[(\phi(t) - \theta(t))^2\right]$ and the expectation is taken over $\Om$. \\In addition, the na\"ive estimator for the variance is consistent with the first-stage estimates used in place of the true nuisance parameters: